arkrow/PyMusicLooper/README.md

 [![PyPI pyversions](https://img.shields.io/pypi/v/pymusiclooper.svg)](https://pypi.python.org/pypi/pymusiclooper/)
 [![PyPI pyversions](https://img.shields.io/pypi/pyversions/pymusiclooper.svg)](https://pypi.python.org/pypi/pymusiclooper/)

-## Note for the v3 dev branch

-PyMusicLooper v3.0 is still in development with a completely new CLI and different commands/options are still being added.
-As such, this README may not reflect all the features available.
-For up-to-date CLI commands and options, use the built-in `--help` option.

----

 A python-based program for repeating music seamlessly and endlessly, by automatically finding the best loop points.

 Features: